joshjchon/stock-predictor/README.md

 By comparing the prediction lines to the actual data points, you can gauge how well each model fits the historical stock price data.

 ## Contributing
-This is a basic project, and contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 ## License
 This project is open source, under the MIT License.